 And some shots after letting the robot run its cleaning cycle.

-For the cleaning test, I scattered around 40 grams of Quaker oats, power, some hair and dust in different sections of the room to see how this robot does.
+For the cleaning test, I scattered around 40 grams of Quaker oats, power, some hair, and dust in different room sections to see how this robot does.

 And you’ll clearly see the weaknesses of the robot in the test.